Kethsar/ytarchive/README.md

 		See FORMAT OPTIONS below for a list of available format keys.
 		Default is '%(title)s-%(id)s'

+	-q
+	--quiet
+		Print nothing to the console except information relevant for user input.

 	-r
 	--retry-stream SECONDS
 		If waiting for a scheduled livestream, re-check if the stream is